AxelArango/Rgbif_functions/README.md

 This repository contains customized functions for downloading occurrence data from gbif
   - gbifdata: downloads the occurrences of a species list
   - gbifnull: this function serves as a check list for species that might have a different name in gbif in relationship to a species list
-  - gbifgeometry: this function get all the occurrences in a specific area using a .shp
+  - gbifgeometry: this function gets all the occurrences in a specific area using a .shp
   - gbifsparea: this function gets the ocurrences of species from a species list in a specific area using a .shp
   - gbifspatial: this function gets spatial features from a species list in a specific area using a .shp
   - gbifclade: this function gets ocurrences from a specific clade (i.e genus, family, etc.)